mattjgalloway/pilapse/README.md

 - `cleanup`: Specifies how to cleanup uploaded/generated images
 - `dropbox`: Specifies how to save to dropbox
 - `photo`: Specifies how to take photos
-- `video`: Specifies how to generate a video from the photos

 ### Cleanup